Both pros on the interview circuit and engineers just getting started can benefit from taking a step back to these five basic interviewing tips.

-Even better, finding common ground or shared experience can help you break the ice.
+Even better, finding common ground or a shared experience can help you break the ice.
 Plus, feeling like you already know someone makes it easier to settle into the conversation and present your best self.

 4. Plan how to get there.

 Forget the “give yourself 15 extra minutes” adage.
 Take the time to plan out the day leading up to your interview.
 Know what outfit you’re wearing, get it pressed and set it out.
 Plot your route, know alternative routes and check Google Maps for what times of day to expect traffic.
 Make sure you have gas in your car, figure out where you’ll park and if you’ll need to pay a meter if there’s no on-site parking.

 Finally, give yourself enough time to get there – with the few extra minutes you need to settle and put your game face on.